 Exhibits & Programs

 Investigate a real ice core from Greenland, survey microbes from the coldest parts of the world, compare an arctic ice camp with a research tent used in the Antarctic, take the salinity taste test and join a spectacular smashing ice demonstration as you meet and talk to polar researchers.
-It’s all part of Polar Science Weekend at Pacific Science Center, returning for the eleventh straight year March 4-6, 2016.
-Pick up an activity passport during your visit and take a journey to the poles.
-Earn stamps in your passport by participating in the engaging demonstrations at each location.
-Here are just some of the many activities happening over the weekend!
+It’s all part of Polar Science Weekend at Pacific Science Center, returning for the twelfth straight year March 3-5, 2017.
+Here are just some of the many activities happening over the weekend:

 - Extreme Cold – Polar Science Center’s Dr. Mike Steele investigates what it’s like living in the Arctic Ocean and who lives there with the help of liquid nitrogen.